Señora Carrar's Rifles

 Señora Carrar's Rifles (Die Gewehre der Frau Carrar) is a one-act play by the twentieth-century German dramatist Bertolt Brecht, written in collaboration with Margarete Steffin.
 It is a modern version of the Irish dramatist John Millington Synge's play Riders to the Sea (1904).
 The play's setting is re-located to Spain during the height of the Civil War.
 Teresa Carrar, the mother, wants to protect her children but ends up fighting on the side of the oppressed.

-Brecht wrote it in 1937 and it received its first theatrical production in the same year, opening in Paris on 16 October.
-This production was directed by Slatan Dudow and Helene Weigel played Señora Carrar.
+Brecht wrote the play in 1937, and it received its first theatrical production that same year, opening in Paris on 16 October.
+This production was directed by Slatan Dudow, with Helene Weigel playing Señora Carrar.
+The British premiere – and the first production in Britain of a Brecht play – was staged in 1938 by Unity Theatre in London, and then taken on tour as part of a popular "Aid Spain" campaign.